DonaH/soda_pop/README.md

 * Responsive design.

 ###User Story
-* I'd like the game to be fun
+* I'd like the game to be fun.
-* I'd it colorful
+* I'd it to be colorful.
-* I'd like it to be intuitive
+* I'd like it to be intuitive.

 ###Future Add on
-* Sound would be nice
+* Sound would be nice.
-* Soda Bottles with logos
+* Soda Bottles with recognizable logos.
-* 3D soda bottles (maybe)
+* 3D soda bottles (maybe).
-* Better buttons
+* Better buttons.
+* Animated page with a single soda bottle.
+When the soda goes all the way down to the bottom, a loud BURP as a reward!